CumulusNetworks/docs/content/sonic-202012/Monitoring-and-Troubleshooting/What-Just-Happened.md

 }
 ```

-- **mode** - defines the operation mode for What Just Happened.
-Can be either debug or streaming, currently only debug is available.
-In debug mode user is able to view packets locally on the system using CLI command, while in streaming mode the CLI is available to the user and dropped packets are streamed to a remote collector.
-- **nice_level** - a nice value of the What Just Happened application process in Linux.
-User may tweak this parameter to control how "nice" the What Just Happened application will be to other processes in terms of CPU usage.
-In order to give more CPU resources to other running processes, you may increase this value.
-A valid range is from -20 to 19. nice_level can be changed in runtime while What Just Happened container is running.
-- **pci_bandwidth** - controls how much of the PCI What Just Happened is allowed to use in percents.
-Valid range is from 0 to 100.
-Changing this value will require What Just Happened service restart.

-We recommend keep the default values for Global configuration.

-### Channels Configuration
+### Channel Types

 A channel is an entity from which dropped packets are read.
-Same as a trap group that has a list of traps, a channel has a list of drop categories:
+Just as a trap group that has a list of traps, a channel has a list of drop categories:

 ```
+admin@switch:~$ vi /etc/sonic/config_db.json
 "WJH_CHANNEL": {
      "forwarding": {
         "drop_category_list": "L2,L3,Tunnel",